terraform-google-modules/terraform-google-network/modules/service-connection-policy/README.md

 # Service Connection Policy

-Creates a **Network Connectivity Service Connection Policy** to enable **Private Service Connect (PSC)** connectivity for supported managed services in Google Cloud.
+Creates **Network Connectivity Service Connection Policies** to enable **Private Service Connect (PSC)** connectivity for supported managed services.

-This module allows you to define which VPC network and subnetworks will be used to automatically provision PSC endpoints for compatible services.
+This module follows the same general pattern used by the Redis Cluster module:
+- Accepts a map of policies (`service_connection_policies`)
+- Constructs network and subnetwork self-links from `network_project`, `network_name`, and `subnet_names`
+- Optionally enables required APIs

 ## Requirements